 Georgia oversees business activity within the state, ensuring that the public and others are safe and fairly treated.
 Licensing is a part of Georgia’s oversight, with many businesses needing state and/or local licenses.
-Regardless if you have formed an LLC in Georgia or another type of entity, you may require additional licenses to operate.
+If you are starting a business in Georgia and forming an entity like an LLC or another one, you may require additional licenses to operate.

 Small businesses may have to obtain licenses and/or permits from various government agencies.
 Both licenses and permits grant businesses specified permissions.